ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/sigvm/README.md

 > installed.
 If using WSL, see [this tutorial on WSL](https://tsdat.readthedocs.io/en/latest/tutorials/wsl.html) for
 > how to set up a WSL environment and attach VS Code to it.

-* Make sure to activate the tsdat-pipelines anaconda environment before running any
+* Make sure to activate the adcp-pipelines anaconda environment before running any
-commands:  `conda activate tsdat-pipelines`
+commands:  `conda activate adcp-pipelines`

 ## Editing pipeline data fields
 This pipeline is set up to handle data created by a Nortek Signature1000 VM running both bottom track and the echo sounder.
 It also has some basic parameters set up for sampling in Sequim Bay.

-1. If you are not running the echo sounder, navigate to `pipelines/sigvm/config` and open `retriever.yaml` and `dataset.yaml`.
-Remove all entries that have the `_echo` tag.
+1. If you are not running the echo sounder, bottom track, and/or altimeter, navigate to `pipelines/sigvm/config` and open `retriever.yaml` and `dataset.yaml`.
+Remove all entries that have the `_echo`, `_bt`, or `_alt` tag, respectively.

 2. There are a number of parameters listed in `retriever.yaml` in lines 15-18 that should be updated.